DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
 Conventional Commits Next Version calculates the next semantic version based on the Conventional Commits since the prior version.
-The range of commits start excusively from the commit specified by either the arguments `--from-commit-hash` or `--from-reference`, till inclusively of `HEAD`.
+The range of commits start exclusively from the commit specified by either the arguments `--from-commit-hash` or `--from-reference`, till inclusively of `HEAD`.
 Any commits in this range which conform to the Conventional Commits v1.0.0 specification are used to calculate the next Semantic Versioning, based upon the initial Semantic Versioning provided via the argument `--from-version`.

 There are two modes of calculating the next semantic version, consecutive mode and batch mode.